NETWAYS/gitlab-training/day2/03_CI/04_Gitlab_Pipelines.md

 # Pipeline schedules

 * Pipelines are normally run based on certain conditions being met
-* Pipeline schedules can be used to also run pipelines at specific intervals.
+* Pipeline schedules can be used to also run pipelines at specific intervals
 * Navigate to `CI / CD > Schedules` to create a new pipeline
 * Pipelines can be scheduled using Cron syntax